directus/directus/docs/guides/extensions/endpoints-privileged-endpoint-stripe.md

 A list of options will appear (choose endpoint), and type a name for your extension (for example, `directus-endpoint-stripe`).
 For this guide, select JavaScript.

-Now the endpoint has been created, go into the current directory, install the stripe package, and build the extension.
+Now the boilerplate has been created, install the stripe package, and then open the directory in your code editor.
-This must be performed whenever your changes are ready to be deployed.

 ```
 cd directus-endpoint-stripe
 npm install stripe
-npm run build
 ```

 You will also need a Stripe account and API token, and a collection in your Directus project with restricted permissions